OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 You now have a **new provider**.

-Step 3: Provision a Virtual Edge Cluster
+Step 3: Provision a Metal Edge Cluster
 ================================================================================

 The user needs to provide the following inputs to create the provision: